hypertrace/hypertrace/.github/README.md

 #### To run GraphQL tests,
 - go to `graphql-e2e-tests` directory using `cd graphql-e2e-tests`.
-- These GraphQL tests run on specific set of traces so you can ingest these traces using the `ingest-traces.sh` script.
-- Run `./ingest-traces.sh`
 - Now to run tests, run `gradlew run`.
 This will execute all the GraphQL tests.